dailybruin/the-stack/_posts/2016-12-19-course-catalog.md

 **Clustering**

-We also apply the K-means clustering algorithm to return 7 groups based on how close together the document vectors are in terms of Euclidean distance.
+We also apply the K-means algorithm to form 7 groups that have document vectors which are close together in Euclidean distance.